19-mohityadav/AutoOps/README.md

 - Fork the repo, make changes in a feature branch, and open a PR.
 - Add tests for server-side logic (decisionEngine and aiClassifier) and UI flows.

-## License
-No license file present.
-Add a LICENSE (MIT or similar) if you intend to open-source the project.

----

-If you'd like, I will now commit this README.md to the repository (19-mohityadav/AutoOps) as `README.md`.
-I will use commit message: "chore: add detailed README".
-Should I proceed?